Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: The question of transport

 A diffusive picture of transport for Anderson localisation has been thoroughly developed, from the classical description, to renormalised diffusion in the weakly-localised regime \cite{Sheng, Vollhardt}, to a self-consistent formulation of diffusion \cite{Sheng, Vollhardt, Greek_review, Ono}, which has been shown to perform well also with stronger scattering.
 A less complicated concept, the semiclassical conductivity, has occasionally been of interest \cite{Fan, Thouless2}, as well as a many-body generalisation of the quantum-mechanical conductivity in an interacting system \cite{Mirlin}.

 Thus, overall, the idea of transport \textit{through} a disordered system is not new, neither from the theoretical nor the experimental points of view.
 However, for the cold-atom setting, it was quite a novel approach, first proposed in \cite{Aspect2017} for a 1D system, tested experimentally in \cite{Berthet}, and in parallel, experimentally realised in 2D \cite{BS}.
-Making relevant predictions for such experiments motivates us to re-examine this matter from a different angle, using LLT combined with exact Schr\"odinger evolution to attack the problem.